zenml-io/blog.zenml.io/_posts/2022-07-19-zero-eleven-zero-release.md

 ## ➕ Other Updates, Additions and Fixes

-The latest release include several smaller features and updates to existing functionality:
+The latest release includes several smaller features and updates to existing functionality:

 - We fixed a bug in our Feast integration that prevented registration as a stack component.
 - We updated the structure of all our examples so that they now conform to all of [the 'best practices' guidance](https://docs.zenml.io/v/docs/resources/best-practices) we've made available in our docs.